-The need for a systematic waste water management system has been considered a necessity rather than an option due to the unhygienic disposal of waste and waste water.
+The need of a systematic waste water management system has been considered as a necessity rather than an option due to the unhygienic disposal of waste and waste water.

-The available drainage channels are incapable of handling waste water and storm water generation and during the rainy season, it gets flooded and contaminates all water bodies in BPA.
+The available drainage channels are incapable of handling waste water and storm water generation and during rainy season it gets flooded and contaminates all water bodies in BPA.

-Figure 58: Sanitation Facilities
+Figure 55: Sanitation Facilities

-In urban areas, a considerable percentage of open defecation takes place and these numbers are much higher, up to 40% in rural areas.
+In the urban areas, a considerable percentage open defecation takes place and these numbers are much higher, up to 40% in rural areas.

-Areas like Fakirpur, Idilpur, Katrapota, Chandul, Goda, Jotgoda, Palitpur, Rayan, Amar, Talit, Kathalgachhi, Alisa and Pamra have reported facing unsanitary and unhygienic environments due to this reason.
+Areas like Fakirpur, Idilpur, Katrapara, Chandul, Goda, Jotgoda, Palitpur, Rayan, Amar, Talit, Katchalgachi, Alisa and Parmar have reported facing unsanitary and unhygienic environment due to this reason.

-Figure 59: Sanitation in BPA
+Figure 56: Sanitation in BPA